 Step 3: You organise your administrative records system Your R&D administrative records for the WBSO must list the nature and content of, progress in (project administration), and scope (time sheet administration) of your R&D work.
 If your first application is for a tax credit on the basis of actual costs and expenditures, then you are under the obligation to keep administrative records of the costs and expenditures actually incurred for each R&D project.
-If your first application is for a tax credit on the basis of a fixed sum against costs and expenditures, then no separate administration of the actual costs and expenditures is required.
+If in your first application you choose for costs and expenditures based on a fixed amount, then no separate administration of the actual costs and expenditures is required.
 Make sure that you keep administrative records from the very beginning of the project(s), even if you have yet to receive your R&D Declaration.